paulshryock/Clean-Up-the-Web/README.md

 [Here is a roadmap of planned enhancements](https://github.com/paulshryock/Clean-Up-the-Web/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) to CUTW, which will aim to improve the accessibility, security, performance, user experience, and user privacy of websites (nicely and unobtrusively).

-Any future versions of this Add-On will include detailed release notes with a full Changelog of any changes in behavior.
+Future versions of this extension will include detailed release notes with a full Changelog of any changes in behavior.

 Cheers,
 Paul